Skateboarding For Beginners: How To Get Rolling On A Skateboard

 1.3 Skateboard Wheels

 The skateboard wheels are responsible for smooth rolling and gripping the surface.
 They are made of polyurethane and come in different sizes and hardness levels.
-Smaller wheels are ideal for technical tricks, while larger ones provide stability for cruising and downhill riding.
+Smaller wheels are ideal for technical tricks, while larger ones provide for cruising and downhill riding.

 1.4 Skateboard Bearings